curusarn/resh/installation.md

 ## Uninstallation

 You can uninstall RESH by running: `rm -rf ~/.resh/`.
-Restart your terminal after uninstall.
+Restart your terminal after uninstall!

 ### Installed files

 Binaries and shell files are in: `~/.resh/`

-Recorded history, device files, and logs are in: `~/.local/share/resh/` (or `${XDG_DATA_HOME}/resh/`) RESH config file is in: `~/.config/resh.toml`
+Recorded history, device files, and logs are in: `~/.local/share/resh/` (or `${XDG_DATA_HOME}/resh/`)

+RESH config file is in: `~/.config/resh.toml`

 Also check your `~/.zshrc` and `~/.bashrc`.